 This congressional appropriations rider, which has been in effect since 1980, prohibits the use of federal funding for abortion services (which means abortions are not covered by Medicaid, the federal-and-state-funded health-insurance program for low-income Americans).
 It originally drew significant Democratic support, not just from anti-abortion Democrats but from those who viewed a funding ban as a reasonable compromise despite its heavy impact on women who could not otherwise afford abortions.

 Calls for the repeal of the Hyde Amendment have now become very common among Democrats (it was a plank in the Democratic platform for the first time in 2016), to the point that 2020 presidential candidate Joe Biden reversed his long-standing position favoring the amendment.
-He has followed through as president by proposing an end to Hyde as part of his Fiscal Year 2022 budget resolution, which has already been passed by Congress on a party-line vote in both chambers, and will presumably be implemented via a budget reconciliation bill if Democrats can remain unified.
+He followed through as president by proposing an end to Hyde as part of his Fiscal Year 2022 budget resolution.
 Meanwhile Republicans, who almost universally support Hyde, rationalize demands for a funding cutoff for Planned Parenthood as a logical extension of the law.